SvitlanaLukicheva/FastqFilesHandler/README.md

 ### Converter

 Converter takes as input one file in fastq format and converts it in fasta format.
+The program raises an error if more than one input file is provided.

 ```
 launcher.exe -x converter -i output_merger.fastq -o output_converter.fasta